dfinity/response-verification/examples/http-certification/assets/README.md

 }
 ```

-And with all of the above functions we can certify all of our assets:
+And with all of the above functions it is now possible to certify all of the frontend projects assets simply.

 ```rust
 fn certify_all_assets() {